jantman/workstation-bootstrap/README.md

 2. Edit ``puppet/Puppetfile`` to contain all of the modules that you need as well as their dependencies.
 Unlike ``puppet module install``, r10k does not have dependency resolution.
 3. Edit the files under ``puppet/hiera/`` to do what you need.
 See below for more information.
 4. Edit ``puppet/manifests/site.pp`` as needed, though the default should be acceptable for most people.
+5. Edit the spec tests under ``spec/hosts`` to match your changes in the previous steps.
-5. Commit and push your changes.
+6. Commit and push your changes.

 The [Reference](#reference) section below describes what this project provides by default, what you _have_ to change, and some of the common things you may want to change.